nitryuu/fynami-site/src/content/privacy-policy.md

   These backup files are stored only on your device and never uploaded automatically to any cloud service.

 ### b.
 Photos and Media
-- When you choose a pet photo using the App (via your gallery), PetVibe accesses your **photos or media library**.
+- When you choose a pet photo using the App (via your gallery), Fynami accesses your **photos or media library**.
 - The selected photo is copied and stored inside the App’s **local app storage directory** so it can be displayed within the App.
 - This access and storage occur **only when you explicitly choose a photo**.
 - The App does **not** access or scan your photo library in the background.

 ### c.
 Calendar Access
-- PetVibe can create and manage **calendar events** such as pet appointments, grooming sessions, training schedules, or vet visits.
+- Fynami can create and manage **calendar events** such as pet appointments, grooming sessions, training schedules, or vet visits.
 - You can choose whether to:
   - Save events to a **Google account calendar** already on your device, or
-  - Let PetVibe create and manage its **own local calendar**, which keeps all event data stored entirely on your device.
+  - Let Fynami create and manage its **own local calendar**, which keeps all event data stored entirely on your device.
-- PetVibe itself does **not sync** calendar data or connect to any online calendar services; all synchronization is handled by your device’s calendar provider (if applicable).
+- Fynami itself does **not sync** calendar data or connect to any online calendar services; all synchronization is handled by your device’s calendar provider (if applicable).

 ### d.
 In-App Purchases (RevenueCat)
-- PetVibe uses **RevenueCat** to manage in-app subscriptions (e.g., PetVibe PRO).
+- Fynami uses **RevenueCat** to manage in-app subscriptions (e.g., Fynami PRO).
 - RevenueCat may collect limited purchase-related data, such as transaction identifiers, product identifiers, and user IDs.
 - This data is processed under RevenueCat’s own Privacy Policy.

 🔗 [RevenueCat Privacy Policy](https://www.revenuecat.com/privacy)

 ### e.
 Crash and Error Reporting (Sentry)
-- PetVibe integrates **Sentry** to help identify and fix bugs and crashes.
+- Fynami integrates **Sentry** to help identify and fix bugs and crashes.
 - When an error occurs, anonymized diagnostic data (such as app version, device type, and stack trace) may be sent to Sentry.
 - No personal or pet-related data is included.